bradleynz/timezone-microservice/README.md

 1. Setup docker
 2. Run build.bat (this calls docker build with the correct settings)
-3. Open the solution and build in Debug compilation (You may want to change the Google API key this is located underneath the appsettings.json)
+3. Open the solution and build in Debug compilation (You need to change the Google API key this is located underneath the appsettings.json)
 4. Run instance.bat (this calls docker-compose up, NOTE: this might take a while as it needs to download MSSQL which is over 5gb  - KEEP THIS OPEN)
 5. Run database.bat (This needs to happen after instance.bat has been initialized)
 6. Open up Postman if you don't already have it you can install it from here https://www.postman.com/downloads/